-All students in the Bachelor of Arts degree program must complete the following five requirements1:
+All students who enter the Bachelor of International Economics degree program in 2024/25 or later must complete a minimum of 120 credits and the following requirements1:

 - Writing and Research Requirement